mateusz/silverstripe-frontend/Readme.md

 It doesn't matter what is the structure of the static pagination markup.
 The widget will completely replace it using it's own format for the pagination, based on the data attributes provided via the `Pages.PaginationMetadata` (the format can be changed - see "Template customisation" below).
+The static pagination is included as a fallback mechanism for non JS enabled clients.

 A more comprehensive example of usage can be found in the [sspagination how-to](docs/sspagination-how-to.md).